If someone gets diagnosed with prediabetes, that does not necessarily mean that he/she will get diabetes.

 Gerety says that usually, patients like to see real evidence of failure or success.

-In order to make diabetes less likely to remember this, we need to be very active.
+To make diabetes less likely to remember, we need to be very active.

 Lying around and doing nothing, won’t do any good.
 In case we have not been active for a long time, we can start with small steps.

 First, we can simply take the stairs instead of using the elevator.
 With time when we feel that we can simply increase the activity.
 Another alternative is to stretch while watching TV.

 Geil notes that physical activity is an essential part if we want to avoid diabetes.
 Physical activity reduces body fat and lowers the levels of blood glucose.